miker704/Strife/patch_V5_notes.md

     - Added styles for Shuriken Strike profile effect to profile effect preview modal.
     - Mounted Profile Effect Preview Modal to each preview button on each profile effect card in the shop page.
     - Mounted SubscribeToNitroProModal to Profile Effect Preview Modal.
+    - Add proper close ESC and outside click listeners to Profile Effect Preview Modal and its submodal SubscribeToNitroProModal.